 - And are they effective in helping students acquire targeted competences?

 Developing a group simulation game for an online course

 We use several, group-based simulation games in our Finance courses.
 Organizing simulation games in groups comes with several advantages: it makes the game easier to manage and, more importantly, increases the number of constructive exchanges among students.
 It may also help weaker students develop competences through the interaction with their classmates.

 Of course, adjustments are required to make games work in a distance-learning environment.
 In particular, interactions with 60 students via an online chat are more complex than in a classroom setting.
 Likewise, it is impossible to let students interact with each other through the learning platform – this would lead to chaos.
 The most critical step is thus to find and deploy a strategy to make students interact with each other in a dynamic, yet manageable, way.

 We therefore opted for the following approach:

-Leading role of the teacher, who provides all relevant data and shares his screen so as to ensure that all students have access to the same set of information.
+- Leading role of the teacher, who provides all relevant data and shares his screen to ensure that all students have access to the same set of information.

-Organization of the game in periods with enough time between subsequent periods so as to allow students to reflect on the decisions they take and discuss them with other group members.
+- Organization of the game in periods, with enough time between subsequent periods to allow students to reflect on the decisions they take and discuss them with other group members.